denver-cfman/KernelCon2020K8s/Exercises/Defend/defend_e6.md

 ```
 # dive localhost:5000/kernelcon-node:v0.0.1
 ```
-### Wow that image is huge
+### Wow!
+That image is huge
 ```
 # docker images localhost:5000/kernelcon-node:v0.0.1
 REPOSITORY                      TAG                 IMAGE ID            CREATED             SIZE
 localhost:5000/kernelcon-node   v0.0.1              c387e5ac5905        2 hours ago         911MB
 ```
-### almost one Gig of extra "stuff", lets see just home much is really needed to run this container image.
+### Almost one Gig of extra "stuff".
+Lets see just how much is really needed to run this container image.
-- Within the same dir as the exsisting "Dockerfile", run docker-slim
+- Within the same dir as the existing "Dockerfile", run docker-slim
 ```
 # docker-slim build --http-probe localhost:5000/kernelcon-node:v0.0.1
 ```
-### This will spin-up your container use a built in http probe to spider your "web app" and monitor all files used, creating a whitelist AND blacklist used to re-build your container image with far less content.
+### This will spin-up your container use a built-in http probe to spider your "web app" and monitor all files used, creating a whitelist AND blacklist used to re-build your container image with far less content.
 - look at the size diference (due to a bug, the new image name will be based on the first word in the image path)
 ```
 # docker images |grep -i slim